The Tidal Basin in Southwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Parks & Recreational Areas • Roads & Vehicles • Waterways & Vessels.
 A significant historical year for this entry is 1897.

 Location.
 38° 52.863′ N, 77° 2.446′ W. Marker is in Southwest Washington in Washington, District of Columbia.
 It is in The Tidal Basin.
-Marker can be reached from Ohio Drive Southwest west of East Basin Drive Southwest, on the right when traveling north.
+It can be reached from Ohio Drive Southwest west of East Basin Drive Southwest, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1420 Ohio Drive Southwest, Washington DC 20418, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker .
-Yoshino (within shouting distance of this marker); The Gift of Friendship (about 500 feet away, measured in a direct line); Forgotten Founder (about 500 feet away); George Mason (about 500 feet away); The United Nations (about 700 feet away); Air Mail (about 800 feet away); "He Died in Harness" (approx. 0.2 miles away); Wartime President (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Yoshino (within shouting distance of this marker); The Gift of Friendship (about 500 feet away, measured in a direct line); Forgotten Founder (about 500 feet away); George Mason (about 500 feet away); The United Nations (about 700 feet away); Air Mail (about 800 feet away); "He Died in Harness" (approx. 0.2 miles away); Wartime President (approx. 0.2 miles away).
 Touch for a list and map of all markers in Southwest Washington.

 More about this marker.